For Proprietors, Professionals & Partners. Comprehensive filing for business income, audits, and capital gains. Simplify your compliance today.

 If you're eligible for presumptive taxation schemes (44AD, 44ADA, 44AE) but choose not to opt for them and instead wish to declare actual profits and losses, ITR-3 becomes applicable.

-Important Note: ITR-3 is not applicable to companies, LLPs, or individuals filing under the presumptive taxation schemes using ITR-4.
-It also doesn’t apply to salaried individuals with no business or professional income.
+Important Note: ITR-3 is not applicable to companies, LLPs, or individuals filing under presumptive taxation using ITR-4.
+It also does not apply to salaried individuals with no business or professional income.

 Mandatory for identity verification and e-verification.
-Ensure that both are linked and updated.
+Ensure both are linked and updated.

 Provide account numbers and IFSC of all active bank accounts.
 Choose one account for refunds.

-If you also earn salary income, Form 16 from your employer is needed to report salary and TDS.
+If you also earn salary income, Form 16 from your employer is required to report salary and TDS.

-These reports reflect all tax deducted, high-value transactions, and other tax credits available to you.
+Reflects tax deducted, high-value transactions, and available tax credits.

-Include profit & loss account, balance sheet, and other relevant books of accounts for business or profession.
+Profit & Loss Account, Balance Sheet, and relevant books of accounts for business or profession.

-If turnover crosses limits prescribed under Section 44AB, submit audit reports in Form 3CB/3CD.
+If turnover crosses Section 44AB limits, submit audit reports in Form 3CB/3CD.

-Include sale/purchase details of shares, mutual funds, or property with calculation of capital gains.
+Sale/purchase details of shares, mutual funds, or property with capital gains computation.

 Certificates for interest earned from FDs, RDs, savings accounts, or post office schemes.

-Partners must report profit share, remuneration, and interest on capital—supported by firm’s financials and partnership deed.
+Profit share, remuneration, and interest on capital supported by firm financials and partnership deed.

-If applicable, disclose foreign holdings and income under Schedule FA as per compliance requirements.
+Disclosure of foreign holdings and income under Schedule FA if applicable.

-Details of any loans (business or personal), repayments, and interest paid should be documented.
+Details of business or personal loans, repayments, and interest paid.

 Start by collecting all essential documents such as PAN, Aadhaar, bank details, income proofs, business financials, capital gains statements, and deduction proofs.
 Having everything in place streamlines the filing process.